bhuvanap/clRNG/README.md

 Two mailing lists have been created for the clMath projects:

-•	clmath@googlegroups.com - group whose focus is to answer questions on using the library or reporting issues
+-	[clmath@googlegroups.com][] - group whose focus is to answer questions on using the library or reporting issues
-•	clmath-developers@googlegroups.com - group whose focus is for developers interested in contributing to the library code itself
+-	[clmath-developers@googlegroups.com][] - group whose focus is for developers interested in contributing to the library code itself

 ## clRNG Wiki

-The project wiki contains helpful documentation, including a build primer.
+The [project wiki][clmath@googlegroups.com] contains helpful documentation, including a [build primer][clmath-developers@googlegroups.com].

 ## Contributing code

-Please refer to and read the Contributing document for guidelines on how to contribute code to this open source project.
+Please refer to and read the [Contributing][] document for guidelines on how to contribute code to this open source project.
 The code in the /master branch is considered to be stable, and all pull-requests should be made against the /develop branch.